cuthbertLab/music21/buildDoc/rst/moduleEnvironment.rst

 .. module:: music21.environment

-The environment module describes a flexible system for accessing and setting variables related to the user's music21 environment.
-Such variables include the location of external applications such as Finale, whether music21 is allowed to access the on-line virtual corpus, etc. Complete documentation for using the module is found in :ref:`environment`.
+The environment module describes an object for accessing and setting variables related to the user's music21 environment.
+Such variables include the location of external applications such as MusicXML readers (e.g. Finale), whether music21 is allowed to download files directly (via the virtual corpus), and other settings.
+Additional documentation for and examples of using this module are found in :ref:`environment`.

 Environment